 Financial coaching offered through pediatricians offices could improve infant health

-Most parents don't go to the pediatrician's office for financial advice, but a new study suggests it may be what some parents need.
-NPR's Pien Huang reports on an experiment that aims to ease the money strain on new parents and improve infant health.
+Most parents don't go to the pediatrician's office for advice about money, but a new study suggests some of them might benefit from that.
+NPR's Pien Huang reports on an experimental program that's trying to ease the financial strain on new parents and improve infant health.

 PIEN HUANG, BYLINE: Four years ago, Chris and Daisy Quitco had a baby girl.
 They brought her to their pediatrician for her 1-month appointment.